Elemino/fetch/README.md

 # Fetch Api and ES6

-## Goal:
+## Goal

-Practice fetch in the browser.
+Practice fetch in the browser